Boy, 13, In Critical Condition, Hit By DUI Suspect Driving Her Three Children

-YUBA CITY (CBS13) — A 13-year-old boy is in critical condition after he was hit by a suspected DUI driver while walking on Franklin Road near Lindsey Lane Monday morning.
+YUBA CITY (CBS13) — A 13-year-old boy is in critical condition after he was hit by a suspected DUI driver while walking on Franklin Road near Lyndsey Lane Monday morning.

 Yuba City police say the crash happened around 8:10 a.m.
 Monday.
 Police said the vehicle involved drove off before officers arrived, but they were able to locate the suspect and her vehicle at her home.